Progressive Supranuclear Palsy

 Stiffness, resistance to movement.

 Difficulty swallowing, including gagging or choking.
 This can lead to aspiration pneumonia.

 Slurred or slowed speech due to difficulty moving the muscles controlling the lips, tongue and jaw.

 Behavioral and emotional symptoms that may occur in PSP

-A progressive deterioration in the patients’ ability to control or adjust his/her behavior appropriately in different social contexts is the hallmark of the behavior changes, and results in the embarrassing, inappropriate social situations that can be one of the most disturbing facets of FTD and related disorders.
+A progressive deterioration in the diagnosed person’s ability to control or adjust their behavior appropriately in different social contexts is the hallmark of the behavior changes, and results in the embarrassing, inappropriate social situations that can be one of the most disturbing facets of FTD and related disorders.